tock/tock/doc/reference/trd-appid.md

 behaviors.

-For example, suppose there is a system that wants to grant extra permissions to Tock binaries with a `TbfFooterV2Credentials` of `Rsa4096Key` with a certain public key.
-The public key is the Global Application Identifier of the process binary.
-Note this means only one process signed with that key can run at any time.

-The Process Checker implementing `AppCredentialsChecker` and `Compress` stores a copy of this key.
+For example, suppose there is a system that wants to grant extra permissions to a particular Application.
+TBF Objects for this Application have a `TbfFooterV2Credentials` of `Rsa4096Key` with a certain public key, and the Identifier Policy uses this public key as a Global Application Identifier: only one Userspace Binary signed with that key can run at any time.
+In this example, the Process Checker implementing `AppCredentialsChecker` and `Compress` stores a copy of this key.
 It returns `Accept` to calls to `check_credentials` with valid `TbfFooterV2Credentials` using this key.
-Calls to `Compress` return `None` for all credentials except a `Rsa4096Key` with this key, for which it returns `ShortID {id:
+Calls to `Compress` return `None` for all credentials except a `Rsa4096Key` with this key, for which it returns `ShortID {id: 1}`.
-1}`.
 The Process Checker also has a method `privileged_id`, which returns `ShortID {id: 1}`.

 Kernel modules which want to give these processes extra permissions can check whether the `ShortID` associated with a process matches the